An Implied Employment Contract: Everything You Need to Know

 - Previous history of discussions between the employer and the employee to determine if statements were made to ensure the future of the employee.

 - Employment handbook to see if employer violated steps in properly terminating the employee.

 - History as to the hiring and firing practices of the employer.

 - Timeline of the employee's qualifications for various benefits, such as medical benefits and retirement.

 - Look at comparable industries to see written or implied contracts are the normal practice for hiring.

 If you need help with an implied employment contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.